stuartellis/sve-personal-website/content/articles/task-runner.md

 task pre-commit
 ```

-The result is the same as if used this command to you explicitly select the _check_ task:
+The result is the same as this command:

 ```shell
 task pre-commit:check